 Privacy implications assessments (PIA’s) have been completed as needed locally.

-Care homes should have completed the DSPT and achieved ‘Standards Met’ or at least be working towards standards met in order to set up and start start ordering online medication by proxies as best practice.
+Yes.
+Care homes must have completed the DSPT and achieved ‘Standards Met’ in order to set up and start ordering online medication by proxies.

 Further information and guidance on how to complete ‘Standards Met’ on the DSPT can be accessed via the Digital Social Care website.